danilo-antunes/ai_magazine/README.md

-# ai_magazine
+# ai_magazine #MVP
-A self created Magzine
+A generative Magazine, simple, with no costs.

 https://theswedishpost.wordpress.com/